-One of the goals of National Indigenous Peoples Day is to celebrate the cultures of First Nations, Métis, and Inuit people in Canada.
-Our team is extremely excited to be headed to Ottawa for the Summer Solstice Indigenous Festival Education Day on June 21st.
-Education Day is a gathering of 5,000+ teachers and students from the region for workshops, cultural activities, and more.
-This event is part of a 3-day festival taking place from June 21-23, 2018 in Ottawa.
-This family-oriented, multi-disciplinary arts festival attracts 40,000+ visitors a year and features culinary events, cultural activities, musical performances, and an International Pow Wow competition that features some of the best singers and dancers from across Turtle Island.
-It represents the cultural diversity of the urban Indigenous community and has full participation by First Nations, Métis, and Inuit artists.
+One National Indigenous Peoples Day goal is to celebrate First Nations, Métis, and Inuit cultures.
+Our team is extremely excited to be headed to Ottawa for the Summer Solstice Indigenous Festival Education Day on June 21.
+Education Day is a gathering of 5,000+ educators and learners from the region for workshops, cultural activities, and more.
+This event is part of a 3-day festival in Ottawa from June 21-23, 2018.
+This family-oriented, multi-disciplinary arts festival attracts 40,000+ visitors a year.
+It features culinary events, cultural activities, musical performances, and an International Pow Wow competition.
+The competition features some of the best singers and dancers from Turtle Island.
+The event represents the cultural diversity of the urban Indigenous community.
+It has full participation by First Nations, Métis, and Inuit artists.

-Celebrations will be happening across Canada under the Celebrate Canada program and will include regional Pow Wows, food, art, as well as other celebrations and ceremonies.
+Celebrations will be happening across Canada under the Celebrate Canada program.
+They will include regional Pow Wows, food, art, and other celebrations and ceremonies.
 To find a National Indigenous Peoples Day event near you, check the extensive list on the Government of Canada’s website.

 Celebrating Indigenous Inventions and Contributions

-The other goal of this day is to celebrate the contributions of Indigenous peoples across Canada.
-Many of the foods we eat and the activities we partake in can be traced to Indigenous invention and discovery.
-Not to mention the more recent contributions made by Indigenous peoples to science and technology, art, politics, and other fields.
+The other goal of this day is to celebrate the contributions of Indigenous Peoples across Canada.
+We can trace many of the foods we eat and activities we do to Indigenous invention and discovery.
+That’s not mentioning Indigenous Peoples’ recent contributions to science and technology, art, politics, and other fields.

-These resources are free to use and share in your classrooms and with your colleagues.
+These resources are free to use and share in your classrooms and schools.
 Although the school year is wrapping up, you may wish to bookmark this page for next year to see how they may fit with your year-plans for the 2018/2019 school year.

-‘Researching Indigenous Contributions’ is the final resource in this Resource Kit about Indigenous contributions, innovations, and inventions.
-It is a handout which guides students through a research activity.
-Students are directed to research one contribution from the past and one contribution from within the past 50 years.
-Students are then asked to present what they’ve learned to their classmates.
-Finally, students will reflect on what they’ve learned through their own research, and from listening to classmates’ presentations.
+“Researching Indigenous Contribution” is the final resource in this Resource Kit about Indigenous contributions, innovations, and inventions.
+It is a handout that guides learners through a research activity.
+Learners research one contribution from the past and one from within the past 50 years.
+Learners then present what they’ve learned to their peers.
+Finally, learners will reflect on what they’ve learned from their research and peers’ presentations.

-Our team certainly learned many interesting facts about the origins of the foods we eat, the activities we take part in, and the equipment required for these activities while putting together this Resource Kit, and we hope you and your students will as well.
-If you would like more resources that will help your students learn about the cultures and contributions of Indigenous peoples, check out the websites below:
+Our team learned many interesting facts about the origins of the foods we eat, the activities we participate in, and the equipment required for these activities while putting together this Resource Kit.
+We hope you and your learners will as well.
+If you would like more resources that will help your learners learn about the cultures and contributions of Indigenous Peoples, check out the websites below:

-- INAC’s resources about Indigenous Peoples and Communities
+- INAC resources on Indigenous Peoples and Communities

-- OISE’s guides and lesson plans for Infusing Indigenous Perspectives in K-12 Teaching
+- OISE guides and lesson plans for Infusing Indigenous Perspectives in K-12 Teaching

-- And the most important potential resource – Reach out to the Indigenous communities near you and speak with Elders, Knowledge Keepers, and other community members about where else you can find credible resources for your classroom.
+The most important potential resources are the Indigenous communities near you.
+Reach out to Elders, Knowledge Keepers, and other community members about where you can find credible resources for your classroom.

-Learning Bird works with Indigenous schools and communities from coast to coast to collaboratively create classroom resources that integrate language, culture, examples, and perspectives for students in grades 6-12.
-If you are interested in learning how we can work together to create content that shares your Nation’s stories, contact us.
+Learning Bird works with Indigenous schools and communities from coast to coast to collaboratively create classroom resources that integrate language, culture, examples, and perspectives for learners in grades 6-12.
+Contact us if you are interested in learning how we can work together to create content that shares your Nation’s stories.

 If you are part of a public school board and are looking to integrate Indigenous perspectives into your classrooms, we are also happy to help.
 Contact us at firstname.lastname@example.org or call 1-888-844-9022.